Ted Agon - Author

 The Podcast is followed by a sobering amount of additional supporting evidence, observations and logic.
 It fulfills Carl Sagan's requirement of Extraordinary Evidence.

 I strongly encourage you to challenge and attempt to decisively invalidate the 6-WORD PROCESS with observations, evidence and logic.
-I will repeat this challenge again in this INTRODUCTION page.
-When you cannot invalidate the PROCESS, you then inherit the same obligation I have to responsibly share.
+Do your own research on it or any other information provided on this INTRODUCTION page.
+I will repeat this challenge later in this page.
+When you cannot invalidate the PROCESS, you then inherit the same obligation that I have to responsibly share.

 As mentioned, the book the human key is the outcome of 14 years of research and writing based on observations from living in seven countries and cultures.
 (When you have time please see: My BACKGROUND page.)